-- 1. With the course instructor's approval, select a Christian thinker to study for this course. - 2.
-Under the course instructor's guidance, select works which describe the life, thinking, significant works, and influence of the selected Christian thinker. - 3.
-The reading selections should total to at least 300 pages. - 4.
-Include bibliographic entries in the Bibliography of your Critical Review paper for all of the selections read for this course requirement.
+- 1. With the course instructor's approval, select a Protestant Reformer to study for this course. - 2.
+Under the course instructor's guidance, select works which describe the life, thinking, significant works, and influence of that Protestant Reformer. - 3.
+Include bibliographic entries in the Bibliography of your Critical Review paper for all of the selections consulted for this course requirement.

-B. Read a specific work of the selected Christian thinking and write a critical review of the work.
+C. Review a specific work of the selected Protestant Reformer and write a critical review of the work.

-- 1. Select a work by the selected Christian thinker that is at least 200 pages. - 2.
+- 1. Select a work by the selected Protestant Reformer that is at least 200 pages. - 2.
+Consult other works which review / critique this work. - 3.
 Write a critical review of the chosen work of at least 500 words.

-C. Write a critical paper and make a presentation of your findings about the writings, beliefs, and influence of the selected Christian thinker.
+D. Write a critical paper about the life, writings, beliefs, and influence of the assigned Protestant Reformers.

-- 1. Study the ministry and selected writings of the selected Christian thinker. - 2.
-Write a 2500-word essay about the Christian thinker to include the following. - a. an analysis of his ministry, describing its development, scope, and influence. - b. a discussion and evaluation of his specific theological beliefs. - c. an assessment of the impact of his writings/thinking upon the Church.
+- 1. Study the lives, ministries, and selected writings of the assigned Protestant Reformers. - 2.
+Write a 2500-word essay about that Protestant Reformers to include the following. - a. a brief biography identifying the background influences which shaped those Reformers' beliefs and ministries. - b. an analysis of their ministries, describing its development, scope, and influence.

+- c. a discussion and evaluation of their unique theological beliefs. - d. an assessment of the impact of their writings/thinking upon Christianity.

-D. Make a presentation of your conclusions concerning the selected Christian thinker.
+E. Make a presentation of your conclusions concerning the selected Christian thinker.

 - 1. This presentation is not to be the mere reading of your paper, but it is to be a verbal highlighting of your findings (e.g., envision making this as a presentation to a church group or in a seminar setting). - 2.
-A PowerPoint presentation must accompany the presentation. - 3.
-This presentation should be at least 35 minutes in length. - E. Following the presentations, write questions and respond to questions concerning material in the presentations which the course students and instructor will ask. - 1.
-Following the presentations of the other students concerning their selected Christian thinker, write questions for them to answer for you. - 2.
-Following your presentation, respond to the questions asked by the other students and the course instructor concerning your Christian thinker.
+A powerpoint presentation must accompany the presentation. - 3.
+This presentation should be at least 30 minutes in length.

+F. Following the student presentations, write questions and respond to questions concerning material in the presentations.

+- 1. Following the presentations of the other students concerning their assigned Protestant Reformers, write questions for them to answer for you. - 2.
+Following your presentation, respond to the questions asked by the other students and the course instructor concerning your Protestant Reformers.